codekitchen/dinghy-http-proxy/README.md

 `VIRTUAL_HOST=.myrailsapp.docker` will also make your app avaiable at `*.myrailsapp.docker`.

+This happens automatically for the auto-generated docker-compose hostnames.

 ### SSL Support

 SSL is supported using single host certificates using naming conventions.